Tawa College Tawa College

 Term 2

-In Term 2, students will be looking at several types of Dispute Resolution in a variety of contexts.
-Students will learn a variety of dispute resolution methods and will practice these through the use of cases and scenarios.
+In Term 2, students will be looking at ideas of Justice and Human Rights.
+Students will learn through cases and scenarios looking into how we respond to wrongdoing.
 They will also undertake a social inquiry linked with Human Rights.
 This will lead to an understanding of what Human Rights are and how countries work to ensure people are treated fairly.

 Term 3

-This term is about Social action - how people and groups try to change their society or their country's laws.
+This term is about Social Action - how people and groups try to change their society or their country's laws.
 Students will be involved in a personal social action project related to rights and responsibilities.
+We will also investigate the ways that different ideas can lead to cultural conflict.

 Term 4